 A recent 18 hour car ride with all five children (yes, we might be crazy) left me with a case of mastitis.
 The baby was pretty happy in the car and when the kids are happy, we drive.

 The first night, I attributed the tired feeling to altitude sickness and the tightness to not nursing all day, so I went to sleep early.
 The next morning, I knew something was wrong.
-That afternoon, I had a large lump forming in my breast and spiked a 104 fever (yay for a strong immune system).
+That afternoon, I had a large lump forming in my breast, a classic sign of a clogged milk duct.
+Later I spiked a 104 fever (a sign of my immune system fighting infection).
 I completely understand (and sympathize) with how awful these types of infections are!

 I was 1,300 miles from home and my doctor & midwife, and without most of the remedies I would have on hand at home.
 I wanted to avoid antibiotics if possible, though really bad cases of mastitis can definitely warrant antibiotics (which are a better option than developing an abscess).